coder/coder/docs/admin/templates/extending-templates/workspace-tags.md

 | Template variables | `var.az`                                      |
 | Coder parameters   | `data.coder_parameter.runtime_selector.value` |

-Passing template tags in from other data sources may have undesired effects.
+Passing template tags in from other data sources or resources is not permitted.

 ### HCL syntax